PlanterApp/planter_blog/content/posts/succession-planting-growing-season-strategies/index.md

 alt = "Potted plants with a garden trowel" image = "https://ucarecdn.com/86864ea2-b971-470e-a06d-b6215a7fd9b4/high-angle-potted-plants-shovel (1).jpg"
 +++
 **“How much should I plant?”** is just one of the many questions to ask when planning your garden.
-Another is **“How can I best use my garden space?”**
+Another is **“How can I best use my garden space?”** This is what we'll cover in this second article.

 Many gardeners will plan one thing to grow in a row or an entire garden bed.
 However, with some careful planning, you can make use of the time before those plants go in and after you take them out.

-A single garden bed might grow radishes in spring, beans in summer, and spinach in fall—if you plan it right.

-This is the heart of **succession planting**: using the same space for multiple crops (of the same plant, or different plants) over the course of the season.
+This is the heart of **succession planting**: using the same space for multiple crops (the same plant, or different plants) over the course of the growing season.
 It’s not just for serious growers.
 Even a small garden can produce a surprising amount when the timing lines up.

 ### Planting in Succession